-Following a successful development stage Heritage Lottery Fund have granted LELP over £2.6 million to deliver a suite of projects.
+Following a successful development stage National Lottery Heritage Fund have granted LELP over £2.6 million to deliver a suite of projects.
 The delivery phase has commenced and will continue until 2023.
 Each of the projects will enhance the local landscape and provide a legacy for the local community for future generations.

 The Erne Paddlers are an established canoe club operating in Enniskillen, this project will increase access to the waters of Lough Erne for people of all abilities and ages.